NEW ISO Standard for Occ Health and Safety

 Research by ECHA shows that many of these pictograms (see graphic on the right here) are not yet recognised or properly understood.

-Take the quiz to find out if you do.
 To support the CLP awareness-raising campaign, EU-OSHA has recently launched a toolkit to help employers and workers handle dangerous substances with care and keep themselves safe at work.
 For full information click here

 Classification, labelling and packaging at a glance April 15, 2013